Baby Song Generator Guide

 - Keep your first take, even if it is rough.

-Treat the first output as a draft you can shape, not the final answer.
+- Treat the first strong output as a draft, not the end.

 Write a soft bedtime song for [name] using the family phrase "[phrase]" and a sleepy, warm mood.